 To be great, films must first gain a commendable idea and then an interesting direction and this motion picture holds neither.
 The script is filled with clichés and is delivered by lead actors Elizabeth Healey and Keir Charles in a manner that induces cringe shudders.

 Miss.
-Healey, fresh off her brief appearance in Dr. Strange, seems to have potential but struggles to garner momentum when having to portray such an unoriginal character as Emma, the films protagonist, is.
+Healey, fresh off her brief appearance in Dr. Strange, seems to have potential but struggles to garner momentum when having to portray such an unoriginal character in Emma, the films protagonist.
 The same can be said for Keir Charles as the pointlessly creative, often creepy ex partner of Emma, Ryan.

 Emma and Ryan meet again when the latter is seemingly doing things that the director had hoped would give his character depth.
 Unfortunately, they appear rushed and too vague to depict the profundity that was attempted.